rabuitendijk/Isomorph-core-tri/README.md

 TO BE ADDED:

-	- Basic functionallity
-		* Allow translation of object independent of coordinate.

 	- XML based text importer, competable with microsoft excel xml export.
 		* Pass function based arguments "-skip -goto table1 14".
 		* Allow for dynamic number of conversation  lines in other languages.

-	- Map rotation
-		* Input rotation filter
-		* Object based rotation and Projection of Projection filter.
-		* Override directional sprite.

 MAP EDITOR: